Davichi: 2011–2012: Love Delight

-2013–2014: Mystic Ballad and 6,7
+2013–2014: Mystic Ballad, 6,7 and label changes

 On March 3, 2013, the music video for the pre-release single "Turtle", from Davichi's second studio album Mystic Ballad, was released.
 The music video starred 5dolls's member Hyoyoung.
 "Turtle" went on to chart at number one on South Korea's Gaon Single Chart.
 On March 18, Davichi released the title track "Just the Two of Us", along with the full album, which featured collaborations with Duble Sidekick, Verbal Jint, Jung Suk-won, and Ryu Jae-hyun.
 Promotions for "Just the Two of Us" began on March 21 on M!
 Countdown.
 The single took the number one spot on M!
 Countdown, marking Davichi's fifteenth music show win.

 On April 1, Davichi released the digital single "Be Warmed (feat.
 Verbal Jint)".
 The song was originally listed on the track listing for Mystic Ballad, but was taken out for unknown reasons.
 The song was met with instant success in South Korea.
 On June 27, Davichi released the digital single album Memories of Summer with the track "Because I Miss You Today", which was produced by Choi Kyu-sung.

-On February 23, 2014, it was announced that Davichi's contract had expired and that a renewal of their contract with Core Contents Media seemed unlikely.
-It was soon later announced that the duo had indeed not re-signed, but that they would be releasing a final studio album with the company as a 'parting gift'.
-On June 4, Davichi released Again, featuring Kim Tae-min, Park Sang-won, and F-ve Dolls's Seunghee.
-On June 18, the duo released "Pillow", a previously unreleased debut song.
-The EP 6,7 was digitally released the day after.
-On July 3, Davichi released "Don't Move" as their last single under Core Contents Media, with the music video featuring T-ara N4's Dani and Speed's Sungmin.
+On February 23, 2014, their contract with Core Contents Media reported had expired and decided not renewed the contract.
+It was soon later confirmed that the duo decided not to renewed their contract and plans to release a final studio album with the company as a 'parting gift'.
+On June 4, Davichi released new single "Again" produced by Brave Brothers.
+On June 18, their follow-up single "Pillow" was released earlier than originally scheduled to be released on June 19.
+The EP 6,7 was digitally released the day after, including the single "Again" and "Pillow".
+On July 3, Davichi released "Don't Move" as their last single under Core Contents Media.

 On July 13, Davichi released It's Okay, That's Love, which was featured throughout the SBS drama It's Okay, That's Love.
-Shortly after that, on July 17, the duo signed an exclusive contract with CJ E&M after their contract with Core Contents Media expired.
+Shortly after that, on July 17, the duo signed an exclusive contract with CJ E&M.